garethjmsaunders/digital-code-style-guide/css.md

 .error-message {
     display: block;
     padding: 10px;
-    border-top: 1px solid f00;
+    border-top: 1px solid rgb(164, 35, 29);
-    border-bottom: 1px solid f00;
+    border-bottom: 1px solid rgb(164, 35, 29);
-    background-color: fee;
+    background-color: rgb(194, 42, 34);
-    color: f00;
+    color: white;
     font-weight: bold;
 }

 .success-message {
     display: block;
     padding: 10px;
-    border-top: 1px solid 0f0;
+    border-top: 1px solid rgb(78, 110, 46);
-    border-bottom: 1px solid 0f0;
+    border-bottom: 1px solid rgb(78, 110, 46);
-    background-color: efe;
+    background-color: rgb(96, 135, 56);
-    color: 0f0;
+    color: white;
     font-weight: bold;
 }
 ```

-Here we can see that—despite being named after one very specific use-case—these classes are handling quite a lot: layout, structure, and cosmetics.
+Here we can see that — despite being named after one very specific use-case — these classes are handling quite a lot: layout, structure, and cosmetics.
 We also have a lot of repetition.
 We need to refactor this in order to abstract out some shared objects (OOCSS) and bring it more inline with the single responsibility principle.
 We can break these two classes out into four much smaller responsibilities:

 ```
 .box {